 The divine pattern of evolution—coming from incompleteness to completeness, from disorder to order, from instability to stability, and so on—encompasses both the linearity of step-by-step building blocks and hierarchies of a chain of command as well as the circularity of “suddenlys” and encircling partnerships; it isn’t one or the other but both.
 Thus, you see linearity and roundness in all healthy relationships—in natural ecosystems as well as in higher human social systems.

 On a personal level, just as a slow-moving, earth-bound caterpillar must become mush within a cocoon it created in order to emerge as a colorful, airborne butterfly that flies and flutters from flower to flower promoting pollination and propagation, so too must an individual allow the cocooned going-within, dark-night-of-the-soul experience that makes mush of our messy muddles of dysfunction and disease in order to be transformed into a person of balance, equilibrium, and high purpose—dancing to God’s pattern and rhythm of refinement into our true and higher selves.

-[i] For further information on the Lucifer Rebellion, see in The Urantia Book, Papers 53, 54, and 67 as well as The Cosmic Family, Volumes I and II.
+1. For further information on the Lucifer Rebellion, see in The Urantia Book, Papers 53, 54, and 67 as well as The Cosmic Family, Volumes 1 and 2.

 This article was first published in the Alternative Voice, Volume XIV, Number 1, with the theme of “Moving Through Chaos to a Divine New Order”.